Rusdhyahamed/Rusdhyahamed/README.md

-- 👋 Hi, I’m Rusdhy ahamed
+- 👋 Hi, I’m Rusdhy Ahamed
-- 👀 I’m interested in C# , Javascript, HTML, CSS
+- 👀 I’m interested in C# , Javascript, HTML, CSS, JAVA
-- 🌱 I’m currently learning React, Python
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...